aadilmallick/my-notes-docusaurus/docs/machine-learning/05-NLP-Fundamentals.md

 	- Even for $n=2$, about 99.95% of bigrams have a probability of 0, meaning they don't appear even once even in a dataset of 26,000,000 bigram possibilities.
 	- For any context A, the probability $𝑃(B∣A)$ will be 0 for most tokens B.

+> [!NOTE]
-Because of these limitations, transformers are much better for predicting the next word, since a transformer trains enough to understand grammar rules and context.
+> Because of these limitations, transformers are much better for predicting the next word, since a transformer trains enough to understand grammar rules and context.

+Here are some other limitations:

 ### Building an N-gram model